jamiebradford123/battleship/README.md

 ### Future Features
 - Play against computer
+    - Head to head game where the player and computer take it in turns to hit eachothers ships.
+Whoever destroys the others ships wins
 - Local co-op
-- Choose board size
+    - 2 players on the same device can go head to head to destroy eachothers ships
-- Choose number of ships
+- Choose board size/ Choose number of ships
+    - Add customisation for player by allowing them to change aspects of the game including the number of missiles
 - Have different size ships
-- Choose location of ships
+    - Ships can be larger than 1x1
 - Difficulty settings
+    - Reduce number of missiles, increase the number of ships or increase the board size to make the game harder.
+Easier difficulties will do the opposite

 ## Data Model
 - The Board class and the Battleship class was used as the model.
 The game creates 2 instances of the board to hold the Players board and the Guess board